 - 1/4 cup extra virgin olive oil

-- 2 pounds boneless, skinless chicken breast, cut into 2-inch cubes
+- 2 pounds boneless, skinless chicken breasts, cut into 2-inch pieces

 - 4 garlic cloves, chopped fine

 - 2 tablespoons unsalted butter